-(4) All share-based awards relate to Mr. Lyons service as a director of the Corporation.
+(6) All share-based awards relate to Mr. Lyons service as a director of the Corporation.
+This includes 332,736 fully vested EPSP shares and 86,257 fully vested DSUs.
+The DSUs are not eligible to be settled for Common Shares and will be settled for cash on exercised.